Academic Games: On-Sets

 On-Sets is a board and cube game that teaches basic logic and set theory.
 This game also uses a deck of 16 cards that is used to make the "Universe".
 Each card contains a different combination of colored dots.
 The cubes contain numbers, colors and logic operators.

-Players learn logic concepts such as union and intersection, and learn to use restrictions such as subset.
+Players learn logic concepts such as union, intersection, empty set, complement and learn to use restrictions such as subset.
 Variations can also be used in On-Sets games.
 A player wins by using the cubes in resources to create a logical statement which equals the goal set using the numeral cubes.
 Challenges and multiplayer games work in a similar way to Equations game.

 WFF 'N Proof

 WFF 'N Proof is a board and cube game that was created by Professor Layman Allen in 1961 to teach the basics of symbolic logic.

-It is played with 28 cubes that contain various letters, such as p, q, C, or N. The game board contains a forbidden section, a permitted section, and a required section.
+It is played with 28 cubes that contain various letters, such as p, q, C, N, A, K, E, s, r, o, and i.
+The game board contains a forbidden section, a permitted section, and a required section.
 To win the game, you have to write a proof, using the cubes to create "WFFs" (Well-Formed Formulas).
 This game was now adopted by AGLOA in 2013, however the game was dropped from the tournament after 2018.